BenJMudd/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --localize-hidden

- Mark all symbols with hidden or internal visibility local in the output.
+ Make all symbols with hidden or internal visibility local in the output.

 .. option:: --localize-symbol <symbol>, -L